cedricdeboom/cedricdeboom.github.io/_posts/blog/2016-5-21-eurovision-analytics.md

 	<figcaption>The total error for the jury votes.</figcaption>
 </figure>

 Israel scores best, with an error of 35 points; Czech Republic has an error of 86 points.
 So there is quite a difference between the countries.
-Note that a high error can also mean that the country votes tactically, by giving points to all countries which it thought would perform bad in the contest!
-Russia, Ukraine and France have quite a high error, but this is also be due to the fact that these countries have scored high in the total ranking and they cannot vote for themselves...
+Note that a high error can also mean that the country votes tactically, by giving points to all countries which it thought would perform bad in the contest.
+Russia, Ukraine and France have quite a high error, and in the calculation I did not include the voting country!
 The average error is 59.8 points.
 Let's take a look at the televote errors:

 <figure>
 	<a href="/images/eurovision/tele-err.png"><img src="/images/eurovision/tele-err.png" alt="The total error for the televotes."></a>